teresatraan/DAT255_CheXpert_Project/README.md

 While the baseline CNN and ResNet50 achieved competitive or slightly higher validation scores, DenseNet121 was chosen due to:

-- strong and consistent performance across labels
+- Strong and consistent performance across labels
-- robustness and better generalization
+- Better generalization
-- widespread use in medical imaging
+- Proven effectiveness in medical imaging
-- alignment with architectures used in the CheXpert benchmark
+- Alignment with architectures used in the CheXpert benchmark

-This makes DenseNet121 a more reliable and interpretable choice for this task.

----

-## Deployment Model

-The deployed web application uses **DenseNet121**.

-The model predicts the following five conditions:

-- Atelectasis
-- Cardiomegaly
-- Consolidation
-- Edema
-- Pleural Effusion

-The output consists of probability scores for each label, using a multi-label classification setup (sigmoid activation).

 ---